websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/accounts-api-basics.md

    :lines: 11-22
 ```

-The Instance's `Account` objects are listed in JSON.
+The Instance's `Account` objects appear in JSON.

 ## Get an Account

-Get a specific account with the following cURL or Java command.
+Get a specific Account with the following cURL or Java command.

 ```{tip}
 Use ``Accounts_GET_FromInstance.[java|sh]`` to get instance ``Account`` IDs.